 Wanting to get rid of persistent acne?
-Hydrating B5 Gel is a great moisturizer because it doesn't clog your pores while providing optimal hydrating.
-Problem solved.
+Hydrating B5 Gel is a great moisturizer because it doesn't clog your pores while providing optimal hydration.
+Problem solved!

-I love mixing using Hydrating B5 Gel with EltaMD UV Daily in the winter (when my skin is a bit drier) and with EltaMD UV Clear in the summer (when my skin is oilier and doesn't need the extra hydration, but needs an acne fighting boost).
+Try blending Hydrating B5 Gel with EltaMD UV Daily in the winter (when your skin is a bit drier) and with EltaMD UV Clear in the summer (when your skin is oilier and doesn't need the extra hydration, but needs an acne fighting boost).
 Tell us how you are using Hydrating B5 Gel as your skin's wingman!

-Ever wonder why you need to wait in-between each laser hair removal appointment?
+Have you ever wondered why you need to wait so long in between each laser hair removal appointment?
 The answer is in the hair cycles.
-Learn about your hair cycles in this blog post.
+Learn about your hair cycles and treatment intervals for laser hair removal here.

 Everybody has three different stages of hair growth.
 The Anagen phase is the active growth phase.
-This is the phase where laser hair removal is effective.
-Only 20 percent of hair is active during one Anagen growth phase, hence why multiples treatments are necessary for laser hair removal to be effective for long term results.
-The phase can last 3-4 months on the body and 5-7 years on the head (this is why you can't grow long, head-type hairs on your arms or legs).
+This is the only phase where laser hair removal is effective.
+Only 20% of hair is actively growing during one Anagen growth phase, hence why multiple treatments are necessary for laser hair removal to be effective for long-term results.
+The phase can last 3-4 months on the body and 5-7 years on the head.
+(This is why you can't grow long, head-type hairs on your arms or legs.)

 The second phase is the Catagen phase, which is the shedding phase.
 Laser hair removal is not effective during this phase.
 This phase usually lasts around three weeks.

 The last phase is the Telogen phase, or the dormant phase.
-Up to 80 percent of hair can be in the Telogen phase at any time.
+Up to 80% of hair can be in the Telogen phase at any time.
 Laser hair removal is not effective during this phase.

 Durations in each cycle are highly unique to each person and body area.
-At Simplicity, your technicians with customize your treatment intervals to target your unique hair cycle duration, so your treatments are happening during the Anagen phase (when laser hair removal is effective).
-This allows you to have the best results in the shortest amount of time.
+At Simplicity Laser, your technicians will customize your treatment intervals to target your unique hair cycle duration to assure that your treatments are happening during the Anagen phase (when laser hair removal is most effective).
+This allows you to get the best results in the shortest amount of time.